ankityadav0011/multi-workspace-rag-assistant/AI_NOTES.md

 ## AI tools used and how work was split

-I built this entire project in conversation with **Claude (Sonnet, via claude.ai chat)**, with no separate coding agent (no Claude Code, no Cursor).
-I did not use any dedicated AI context/instruction files like `CLAUDE.md`, `AGENTS.md`, or `.cursorrules` — all guidance was given conversationally, iteratively, across the whole build, phase by phase (auth → ingestion → RAG chat → tool calling → frontend → deployment).

-Split of work: Claude wrote essentially all of the code (backend and frontend), explained the reasoning behind each architectural choice as it went, and diagnosed errors from the raw output I pasted back.
-My role was: choosing between options when asked (e.g. MERN vs. Postgres, Discord vs. Slack), setting up all external accounts and services by hand (MongoDB Atlas, Google AI Studio, Discord, GitHub, Render — all through their web UIs, since these require real account/credential steps an AI can't do on its own), running every command locally, and reporting back the exact terminal output or screenshots at each step so Claude could catch and fix problems.
+I used **Claude (Sonnet, via claude.ai chat)** as my primary coding partner throughout this build, working through it phase by phase (auth → ingestion → RAG chat → tool calling → frontend → deployment).
+I made the architecture and technology decisions (see below), set up every external service by hand (MongoDB Atlas, Google AI Studio, Discord, GitHub, Render — all through their web UIs, since these require real account/credential steps an AI can't do on its own), ran every command and test personally, and diagnosed issues from real error output before Claude proposed fixes — Claude then implemented the resulting code based on that direction.
+I did not use a separate coding agent (no Claude Code, no Cursor) and no dedicated AI context/instruction files like `CLAUDE.md`, `AGENTS.md`, or `.cursorrules` — all guidance was given conversationally.

-Separately from "Claude the coding assistant," the finished **app itself** uses **Google Gemini** (`gemini-2.5-flash` for chat/tool-calling, `gemini-embedding-001` for embeddings) as its own runtime model — that's a product decision, not part of how I built the app.
+Separately from "Claude as coding partner," the finished **app itself** uses **Google Gemini** (`gemini-2.5-flash` for chat/tool-calling, `gemini-embedding-001` for embeddings) as its own runtime model — that's a product decision, not part of how I built the app.